skylight-hq/skylight.digital/pages/toolkits/content_guide/10_writing_structured_content.md

 In sum, our goals are:

 * To share our work with the public and detail the lessons we’ve learned
-* To strengthen our relationship with customers, partners, employees, and recruits
+* To strengthen our relationship with customers, partners, employees, and prospective hires
 * To actively promote innovation in government digital services, wherever it’s happening